Reading Class T-1: Preservation

-All four of the T-1s used in the Iron Horse Rambles excursion service survive and are the only remaining examples of the class.
+All four of the T-1's used in the Iron Horse Rambles excursion service are preserved, and they are the only remaining examples of the class.

 2100 was sold to Streigel Equipment & Supply of Baltimore, Maryland in September 1967.
 It spent almost a decade in the firm's scrapyard until 1975, when it was purchased along with sister 2101 by Ross Rowland to be used as a source of spare parts for the former for his American Freedom Train.
 After 2101 was damaged in a fire in 1979, 2100 swapped tenders with its sister and was stored in the former Western Maryland Hagerstown, Maryland roundhouse until 1988, when a group called the 2100 corporation, which was led by Rowland and owner of Lionel Trains Richard Kughn, restored it to operating condition.
-They only used 2100 to run on the Whinchester and Western before it was eventually donated to the Portage Area Regional Transportation Authority, who in turn put it up for auction.
+They only used 2100 to run on the Winchester and Western before it was eventually donated to the Portage Area Regional Transportation Authority, who in turn put it up for auction.
 Jerry Jacobson, who briefly test ran it on his Ohio Central Railroad, placed a bid on the locomotive, but he lost in 1998 to Thomas Payne.
 Payne moved 2100 to the former New York Central's St. Thomas, Ontario, Canada, shop, where it was converted to burn oil, with plans to use the locomotive to pull excursions throughout the Rocky Mountains.
 These plans never came to fruition, and in 2007, 2100 was moved to Tacoma, Washington where it briefly ran on the Golden Pacific Railroad's Tacoma Sightseer trains until 2008, when it was placed in outdoor storage in Richland, Washington.
 In 2015, 2100 was leased to the American Steam Railroad Preservation Association and moved to the former B&O roundhouse in Cleveland, Ohio where it is presently being restored to operating condition.

 2101 was sold along with 2100 in September 1967 to Streigel Equipment & Supply of Baltimore, Maryland.
 It spent almost a decade in the firm's scrapyard until 1975, when it was purchased along with sister 2100 by Ross Rowland for use on his upcoming American Freedom Train, and subsequently renumbered to AFT 1.
 Restored to operating condition in 30 days, AFT 1 pulled the American Freedom Train throughout the eastern United States before handing the train over to ex-Southern Pacific 4449.
 In 1977, AFT 1 was renumbered back to 2101 and painted in the Chessie System livery for the Chessie Steam Special, an excursion train to celebrate the 150th birthday of the Baltimore and Ohio Railroad.
 2101 ran these trips until November 1978.
-In March 1979, it was damaged in a roundhouse fire at Stevens Yard in Silver Grove, Kentucky.
+On March 6, 1979, it was damaged in a roundhouse fire at Stevens Yard in Silver Grove, Kentucky.
 The Chessie System arranged a deal with Rowland and traded their Chesapeake and Ohio 614 for the 2101, which was cosmetically restored as AFT 1 for static display at the B&O Railroad Museum in Baltimore.
+As of 2024, No. 2101 is planned to undergo a cosmetic restoration.